TritonDataCenter/manta-thoth/README.md

 ## Subcommands

 `thoth` operates by specifying a subcommand.
-Many subcommands kick off Manta jobs, and the job ID is presented in the command line (allowing Manta tools like [`mjob`](https://github.com/joyent/node-manta/blob/master/docs/man/mjob.md) to be used to observe or debug behavior).
+Many subcommands kick off Manta jobs when using v1, and the job ID is presented in the command line (allowing Manta tools like [`mjob`](https://github.com/joyent/node-manta/blob/master/docs/man/mjob.md) to be used to observe or debug behavior).
 In general, success is denoted by an exit status 0 and failure by an exit status of 1 -- but some subcommands can exit with other status